P403n1x87/austin/README.md

 # Installation

+Austin can be installed using `autotools` or as a snap from the Snap Store.
+The latter will automatically perform the steps of the `autotools` method with a single command

+## With `autotools`

-Installing Austin amounts to the usual `./configure`, `make` and `make install` finger gymnastic.
+Installing Austin using `autotools` amounts to the usual `./configure`, `make` and `make install` finger gymnastic.
 The only dependency is the standard C library.

 ~~~ bash
 git clone --depth=1 https://github.com/P403n1x87/austin.git